aiida-vasp/aiida-vasp/docs/source/tutorials/run_vasp_builder.rst

 the inputs for the call script and how to interface with the bundled workchain for relaxing structures.

-Before continuing it is worthwile to consider symmetry and work with that in a more general manner.
+Before continuing it is worthwhile to consider symmetry and work with that in a more general manner.
 It is good practice to familiar ourself about these topics from time to time as much of it is easily forgotten and taken for granted, giving us problems downstream that could be avoided with a bit better oversight initially.